Ventas, Inc. research snapshot

 DimensionConclusionConfidence

-MoatScale, location quality, operator relationships, healthcare real estate expertise, data-driven Ventas OI initiatives, and access to capital support the moat, but REIT assets are capital intensive and rate sensitive.Medium-high
+MoatScale, location quality, operator relationships, healthcare real estate expertise, data-driven Ventas OI initiatives, and access to public capital support the moat, but REIT assets are capital intensive and rate sensitive.Medium-high

 VTR AI stock forecast